OneUptime/oneuptime/log-js/README.md

 ### new Logger(apiUrl, applicationId, applicationKey)

 Create a constructor from the class, which will be used to send logs to the server.
+Throws an error when the wrong Server URL is passed

 **Kind**: Constructor
 **Returns**: <code>null</code>